felipecrs/dahua-vto-on-home-assistant/README.md

 # Dahua VTO on Home Assistant

-This is my personal setup for using the Dahua VTO doorbell on Home Assistant.
+This is my personal setup for using the Dahua VTO doorbell on Home Assistant, with no VTH or cloud dependency.

 ## Demo